opener-project/dbpedia-installer/README.md

 ## Installation

 Assuming you have cloned this repository setting up the dbpedia instance can be done by running the script `core/install.sh`.
 This script takes as argument the dbpedia-spotlight-$version.jar:

 For example:

-    ./core/install.sh dbpedia-spotlight-$version.jar
+    ./core/install.sh dbpedia-spotlight-$version

 The following languages are supported: